cbamedjonekou/cbamedjonekou.github.io/README.md

 # CBA's Portfolio:

-This portfolio is a compilation of notebooks which covers my efforts in learning Data Analysis, Machine Learning, Artificial Intelligence, and Hacking Proof of Concepts, relevant School Projects, and relevant stand-alone projects.
-There are separate categories for separate projects.

-# Machine Learning/Artificial Intelligence/Proof of Concepts/Analysis:
+The following portfolio contains work related to Data Analysis, Machine Learning, Artificial Intellingence, Malware Analysis (as it relates Machine Learning), and Mathematical Modeling.
+The format used for these notebooks is of the extension .ipynb (Jupyter Notebooks) and all code segments contained in these notebooks are written in Python.
+This portfolio can be viewed as my journey learning about the previously mentioned topics.
+It represents my continuing interests as well.
+Each section below represents a topic or an algorithm I've picked up during my journey.
+Additionally, as the journey never ends, the same applies my continuing curiosity.

-## Stand-alone projects:
+# Stand-alone projects:

 ### EETCET_modkit: Electronics/Telecommunications Toolkit Module:

 [Github](https://github.com/deaththeberry/ML-AI-HKG_Portfolio/tree/master/EETCET_modkit)

 (**Ongoing**) During the Fall 2018 semester, I took three interrelated courses dealing w/ Telecommunications, Digital Electronics, and Communication Electronics.
 When writing notes for the courses [click here](https://github.com/deaththeberry/ML-AI-HKG_Portfolio/tree/master/Labs), I found myself having to do tedious calculations.
 Especially since I was typing my notes I decided that I should create a module that allowed me to access the functions without having to copy them from notebook to notebook.
 This module is a result of that problem.

+# Machine Learning()/Artificial Intelligence:

 ## Kaggle DataSets/Competitions: